beyondessential/tamanu-open/docs/models.md

 ### PatientCommunication

 A communication (e.g. email, text) to be sent to a patient.
-The sync server is responsible for actually processing these communications.
+The central server is responsible for actually processing these communications.

 ### PatientCondition